PaperPrototype/Course-Guidebook/README.md

 A note: Most of this is a estimated guess work so this document needs corrected by someone who actaully knows what first principles reasoning is.
 This document needs significantly improved and re-written

-# Nanite-course-Guidelines
+# Course-Guidebook
-A set of guidelines and helpful guides, advice, and guidance for people wanting to teach or make courses.
+A set of guidelines and helpful guides, advice, and guidance for people making courses for crux3D.

 Each peice of advice I put together I want to prove true or false to eliminate error and helps make these guidelines a useful reliable source of guidance for teachers and educators to make the best courses in the world.